m202a-winter19-lofi/m202a-winter19-lofi.github.io/results.md

 Since 3-second windows are taken as input to the network, there are 20 samples each minute and therefore each activity has 20 trials per test.
 A phone screen recording app [#] was used to record the classifications and review them.</p>

+<p>For all experiments for this project, users walking walk at 2.5 mph and users jogging jog at 6 mph.
+This is measured either by an app or by the user
+moving on a treadmill whose speed can be set.</p>

 <p>From the summary of classification accuracy at the bottom, even when implemented on the smartphone the network performs well.
 The activities walking and jogging
 have the highest classification accuracy as they are robust to different kinds of gaits and strides thanks to training over several test subjects.
 Interestingly, standing, one of the stationary activities, has the worst classification accuracy.
 This is due to the classification of standing being rather sensitive: one has to stand